 - Encourage lead capture form completion by practicing brevity, ease-of-use, and trust-building

 Do you know how many fillable fields your company’s web forms contain?
 If your lead capture forms are more than five fields in length, it is recommended that you remove some of the fields since fewer form fields typically lead to a higher lead conversion rate.

 More than 80% of individuals have abandoned a digital form after beginning to fill it out.
-Avoid form abandonment by increasing the likelihood an individual will press “Submit” at the end of your form.
+Avoid form abandonment by increasing the likelihood that an individual will press “Submit” at the end of your form.
 One source recommends the following to ensure high form completion rates: make the form engaging, easy to fill out, ensure peace of mind, visitor is able to fill out the form, and provide motivation to submit.

 Once a user completes a web form, confirm the form was received by redirecting the individual to a web page thanking the prospect for completing the form.
-This web page should include “You may also be interested in…” links to other relevant pieces of information the prospect may wish to review such as case study and white paper recommendations.
+This web page should include “You may also be interested in…” links to other relevant pieces of information the prospect may wish to review such as case studies and white paper recommendations.
 These additional content pieces should also be accompanied with “Share Now” links so the user may easily share on social media which could lead to word-of-mouth lead generation.